Ignacia del Espíritu Santo: Beatification process

 On February 1, 2008, Archbishop of Manila Cardinal Gaudencio Rosales presided over the promulgation which officially accorded Ignacia the title "venerable" at the Minor Basilica of San Lorenzo Ruiz in Binondo, Manila.

 Legacy

-Mother Ignacia Avenue in the Dilimán district of Quezon City is named after Mother Ignacia del Espíritu Santo and is the address of both St. Mary's College, Quezon City (a private school belonging to her Religious of the Virgin Mary – RVM), and the ABS-CBN Broadcasting Center and ELJ Communications Center serving as the headquarters of the Philippine media conglomerate ABS-CBN Corporation and its divisions and subsidiaries, and the television network of the same name.
+Mother Ignacia Avenue in the Diliman district of Quezon City is named after Mother Ignacia del Espíritu Santo and is the address of St. Mary's College, Quezon City, a private school belonging to her Religious of the Virgin Mary.
+The avenue is also the location of the ABS-CBN Broadcasting Center that serves as the headquarters of the Philippine media conglomerate ABS-CBN Corporation, including the television network ABS-CBN and its other owned channels, subsidiaries, and divisions.

-The municipality of Santa Ignacia in Tarlac is also named in honour of Mother Ignacia del Espíritu Santo.
+The municipality of Santa Ignacia in Tarlac is also named in honor of Mother Ignacia del Espíritu Santo.